Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/transaction-script.md

 }
 ```

-Another way to address such an issue is to use _optimistic concurrency control_.
+Another way to address such an issue is to use _optimistic concurrency control_:
 Prior to calling the `LogVisit` operation,
 The caller has read the counter’s current value and passed it to `LogVisit` as a parameter.
 `LogVisit` will update the counter’s value only if it equals the one initially read by the caller: